LewisLebentz/LewisLebentz.github.io/_posts/2018-09-24-whereis-slash-command.md

 [https://github.com/LewisLebentz/WhereIs](https://github.com/LewisLebentz/WhereIs)

 Feel free to send a PR or add a comment to this post with any improvements.
-It would greatly appreciated as it's the first time I've ever created a 'proper' public project on GitHub.
+It would be greatly appreciated as it's the first time I've ever created a 'proper' public project on GitHub.

-Please find steps below to set this up for your own environment:
+Please find steps below to set this up for your own environment.
+(Note: you may wish to add some security to your command by checking the token from Slack and checking the user ID before allowing it to execute.
+I will be writing a new post on this.)

 Setup
 ---